scrapy/scrapyd/docs/overview.rst

 Web interface
 =============

 Scrapyd has a minimal web interface for monitoring running processes and accessing log files and item fees.
-By default, is is available at at http://localhost:6800/ Other options to manage Scrapyd include:
+By default, it is available at at http://localhost:6800/ Other options to manage Scrapyd include:

 -  `ScrapydWeb <https://github.com/my8100/scrapydweb>`__
 -  `spider-admin-pro <https://github.com/mouday/spider-admin-pro>`__